On the modeling and mitigation of interference fringes in polarimetric instrumentation: Jones calculus approach to polarization fringes

 where the propagation angles $\phi_{m-1}$ and $\phi_m$ generally become complex quantities.
 In such a case, the true (real) propagation angles through the conducting medium, which must be used to evaluate Eqs.~(\ref{eq:projected}), do \emph{not} correspond to the (complex) solution of Eq.~(\ref{eq:snell}), and must instead be determined separately (see App.~\ref{app:numerical}; also App.~XV~A of \cite{Di63}).

 Figures \ref{fig:examples} and \ref{fig:Polstar} show examples of various optical and polarization properties of different stacks of birefringent optics, modeled with the formalism presented above.
-The results of Fig.~\ref{fig:examples} can be directly compared with those presented in \cite{Cl04a,Cl04b}.
+In particular, the results of Fig.~\ref{fig:examples} can be directly compared with those presented in \cite{Cl04a,Cl04b}.

-A further validation of the formalism is provided by the comparison of the wavelength dependent Mueller matrix derived from it with its ideal behavior when neglecting internal wave interference and Fresnel losses.
-The ideal Mueller matrix for a given birefringent-stack design can be computed using the techniques illustrated by \cite{To10}.
-Figure~\ref{fig:check} shows the example of a PCM consisting of a MgF$_2$-SiO$_2$-MgF$_2$ stack, and optimized for full-Stokes polarimetry between 400 and 1000\,nm.
+A further validation of the formalism is provided by comparing the predicted wavelength-dependent Mueller matrix with the one obtained in the ideal case when wave interference and Fresnel losses are neglected.
+Figure~\ref{fig:check} shows the example of a ``polychromatic'' modulator (PCM \cite{To10}) consisting of a MgF$_2$-SiO$_2$-MgF$_2$ 6-plate stack, and optimized for full-Stokes polarimetry between 400 and 1000\,nm.
 The ideal Mueller matrix of this design is represented by the gray curves.
-We note how the ideal-design solution perfectly overlaps with the fringe patterns calculated with our formalism (with the obvious exception of the transmittance element $II$, which is affected by Fresnel losses that have not been normalized in this plot).
+We note how the ideal solution perfectly overlaps with the fringe patterns calculated with our formalism, with the obvious exception of the transmittance element $II$, which is affected by Fresnel losses that have not been normalized in this plot.

+All these figures demonstrate the close connection among intensity, retardance, and polarizance/diattenuation fringes.
+This is clearly manifested at specific conditions of constructive and destructive interference of the transmitted and reflected waves, which is attained for $m\pi/2$ values of the retardance, with $m$ an integer.
+In particular, Fig.~\ref{fig:examples} shows how retardance and polarizance/diattenuation fringes are suppressed around half-wave conditions, while intensity fringes, in both transmission and reflection, tend to be suppressed around quarter-wave conditions.
+This is also clearly demonstrated by Fig.~\ref{fig:Polstar}, where the occurrence of nulls and maxima of the fringe amplitudes in intensity and polarizance/diattenuation across the spectrum appear to be in ``opposition of phase'', with the two nulls of polarizance fringes specifically occurring at the two wavelengths where the compound retarder is exactly half-wave.